angelgardt/wlm-sdarp/deploy/README.md

 # Deploy WLM SDAR

-This directory contains a deploy and release scripts for WLM SDAR project.
+This directory contains a deploy and release scripts for WLM SDARP project.
 All scripts are executable.

 ## Usage

 ### Render

 First, you may want to just (re)render the book without deploy or release.
-Then, you need to run the following command (from the `wlm-sdar` folder):
+Then, you need to run the following command (from the `wlm-sdarp` folder):

 ```
 deploy/run.sh render